swiftlang/swift-evolution/proposals/nnnn-span-of-one.md

 These initializers were originally pitched without an argument label, as `Span(header)` and `MutableSpan(&timestamp)`.
 There were two objections to the unlabeled spelling.
 The first is that an unlabeled initializer in Swift conventionally denotes a conversion of its argument.
 The second is that users might expect `Span(someArray)` to produce the same thing as `someArray.span`.

 The `ofOne:` label makes it obvious that the created `Span` is over 1 value, and references `CollectionOfOne`, which has filled a similar role for copyable values.

+#### Same label for `RawSpan` and `Span` initializers

+We could use the same `ofOne:` label used for the `Span` initializer with the `RawSpan`.
+We feel that `ofOne` connotes a single element, which for `RawSpan` means one byte.
+The `bytesOf:` label has an appropriately plural connotation.

+#### Add a `RawSpan` initializer for unsafe byte views

+The proposed `RawSpan`initializer is constrained to `some ConvertibleToBytes`.
+We could also add an unsafe initializer with no constraints, with a label such as `paddedBytesOf:`.
+We would prefer not to proliferate the initializers, and let the current API compose for the unsafe case.
+For example, one could obtain a `RawSpan` from a `SIMD3<UInt16>`instance as follows: `Span(ofOne: coordinates).unsafeBytes`.

 ## Acknowledgments